SamthinkGit/service-robotics-blog/content/practice-1.md

 ### 1.2 Finding alpha

-We determine the angle between the horizontal axis by moving the robot along a horizontal line.
+We determine the angle between the horizontal axis by **moving the robot along a horizontal line**.
 Given that alpha is **180º**, we can easily deduce this value by observing how coordinate points reverse when plotted.
 This step allows us to align the robot's orientation with the map's reference frame, which is necessary for accurate movement and cleaning operations.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/d839a4e8-30a4-4ccd-bef1-872bfbc8082c" height="400px" alt="point-relation">